se-edu/learningresources/contents/projectManagement/documentation.md

 There are many benefits to writing good documentation, such as the following:

-* **Make things easier for yourself**: when you look back at your code a few months later, well-written documentation can make things a lot easier by explaining what you had been thinking when you were writing the code, when you find yourself confused by your own work
+* **Makes things easier for yourself**: when you look back at your code a few months later, well-written documentation can make things a lot easier by explaining what you had been thinking when you were writing the code, when you find yourself confused by your own work
-* **Improve your code**: documentation forces you to think carefully about what you are trying to do and why you have chosen to implement it in a particular way
+* **Improves your code**: documentation forces you to think carefully about what you are trying to do and why you have chosen to implement it in a particular way
-* **Encourage others to contribute to your software**: by documenting how to contribute, it makes easier for others to do so, so they are more likely to help out
+* **Encourages others to contribute to your software**: by documenting how to contribute, it makes easier for others to do so, so they are more likely to help out
-* **Encourage others to use your software**: ["If it isn't documented, it doesn't exist."](http://www.mikepope.com/blog/DisplayBlog.aspx?permalink=1680)
+* **Encourages others to use your software**: ["If it isn't documented, it doesn't exist."](http://www.mikepope.com/blog/DisplayBlog.aspx?permalink=1680)

 ## Writing Good Documentation